lorisj/mnote-notefiles-public/README.md

 # mnote-notefiles-public
-Repository for my mnote files
+Public repository for my mnote files on different topics.